-It’s important to test the waters before stepping in.
-Before asking someone to enter into your life, take time to observe that individual.
+Before asking someone to be a grounding force in your life, take time to observe that individual.

-Do they listen well?
-Or are they too busy spouting their own ‘wisdom?’
-Are they interested in and concerned for the welfare others?
-Do they respect differences in the people around?
-Can they agree to disagree, state their opinion but leave you with your own, no strings attached?
+Do they listen to others?
+Or are they too busy spouting their own wisdom?
+Are they interested in, concerned for the welfare of others?
+Can they agree to disagree?
+Share their opinion but leave you with your own, no strings attached?
 Will they speak the truth even when it’s difficult?

 Whenever possible, I highly encourage you to choose someone local.
 A person who can literally walk into your home and observe how you do life.
 See your interactions with the home, husband and children.

-I recognize some of you live in rural areas where people are few and far between.
-Schedule in a monthly phone date with someone you trust.
+While this is ideal, I recognize some of you live in rural areas where people are few and far between.
+Perhaps you could schedule a monthly phone date with someone you trust?

-To move into household management habits, read part 9: A House Cleaning Schedule.
+Next post we step into household management habits!
+Read on for part 9: A House Cleaning Schedule.